Winwick, Cambridgeshire: Government

 Winwick is a small parish and has a parish meeting rather than a parish council.

-Winwick was in the historic and administrative county of Huntingdonshire until 1965.
+Winwick was entirely in the historic and administrative county of Huntingdonshire from 1895 until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Winwick became a part of the county of Cambridgeshire.

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Huntingdonshire District Council has 52 councillors representing 29 district wards.
 Huntingdonshire District Council collects the council tax, and provides services such as building regulations, local planning, environmental health, leisure and tourism.
 Winwick is a part of the district ward of Sawtry and is represented on the district council by two councillors.
 District councillors serve for four year terms following elections to Huntingdonshire District Council.

 For Winwick the highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
 The county council provides county-wide services such as major road infrastructure, fire and rescue, education, social services, libraries and heritage services.
 Cambridgeshire County Council consists of 69 councillors representing 60 electoral divisions.
 Winwick is part of the electoral division of Sawtry and Ellington and is represented on the county council by one councillor.

 At Westminster Winwick is in the parliamentary constituency of North West Cambridgeshire, and elects one Member of Parliament (MP) by the first past the post system of election.
 Winwick is represented in the House of Commons by Shailesh Vara (Conservative).
 Shailesh Vara has represented the constituency since 2005.
 The previous member of parliament was Brian Mawhinney (Conservative) who represented the constituency between 1997 and 2005.